roelofr/gmod-particlemaker/README.md

 ## What does it do

-The addon does the following, as stated in the old (removed) addon.txt file:

-> Particle Maker is a STOOL capable of creating user-defined particles.
+The Particle Maker is a scripted tool for Garry's Mod that can create user-defined particles.

->
+The addon has support for [Wiremod][wiremod] and can be controlled by the keyboard (using old-school keybindings) and/or via Wiremod inputs.

-> You can create your own particles, set their color, size, sprite, gravity,
-> motion and much more.
-This stool is a modification of Robbis_1's Particle
-> Maker to make it work with the new Garry's Mod code.
+You can create your own particles, set their color, size, sprite, gravity, motion and much more.
+This stool is a modification of [Robbis_1][robbis1]'s Particle Maker to make it work with the new Garry's Mod code.
->
-> Robbis_1 created the base code, I added a lot of tweaks and made it gmod 13
-> compatible.
-If you find any bugs (or if any future update causes them), post
-> them on my Steam profile or mail them to roelof@tmg-clan.com.
->
-> Have fun with it.

-Note that the mentioned e-mail is no longer being used, as the associated clan has since been disbanded.
-Any issues can be reported using this repository.
+The code since has had a major overhaul and is now multi-lingual and has a better, more intuitive interface, where the complexity increases the further your scroll downward in the settings.

-More information can be found on the [Workshop page][workshop].
+More information, as well as user questions and discussions can be found on [Particle Maker's Workshop page][workshop].
+Any code-related bugs and feature requests can be placed here using Githubs ticket system.

 ## Is it still actively being maintained?

-No, the application hasn't been updated in ages and throws errors all over the place if used incorrectly.
-However, since the addon has been interfering with [Wiremod][wiremod], I've decided to update it and put the changes on Github, as to please the Wiremod overlords.
+Not really, there are no new features on track so it's just bug fixing.
+New features might be added in the future.

 # License